-24 Witch-hunt, OXFORD ENGLISH DICTIONARY (2nd ed.
+11 Witch-hunt, OXFORD ENGLISH DICTIONARY (2nd ed.
 1989).

-22 See, e.g., Witch hunt, BLACK'S LAW DICTIONARY (11th ed.
-2019) (1.
+13 See generally, THE CRUCIBLE, supra note 8; see also, Witch hunt, BLACKS LAW DICTIONARY (10th ed.
+2014) (1.
 Hist.
 A group attempt to identify and obtain evidence against a witch. - Also termed witch-finding.
-2. By extension, a concerted attempt to identify and punish people whose opinions are regarded as wrong or dangerous; an investigation whose ostensible purpose is to uncover unlawful or unethical conduct but whose actual purpose is to persecute, harass, or suppress the person, group, or entity investigated because of differences in politics, ideology, viewpoints, etc.); see also, e.g., witch hunt, RANDOM-HOUSE WEBSTER'S C. DICTIONARY (2nd ed.
-1997) (an intensive, often highly publicized effort to discover and expose those who are disloyal, subversive, etc., as in a government or political party, usu. on the basis of slight or doubtful evidence); see also, e.g., witch-hunt, WIKIPEDIA, https://en.wikipedia.org/wiki/Witch-hunt (last visited on 21 January 2019) ("In current language, "witch hunt" metaphorically means an investigation usually conducted with much publicity, supposedly to uncover subversive activity, disloyalty and so on, but really to weaken political opposition.") (citation omitted).
+2. By extension, a concerted attempt to identify and punish people whose opinions are regarded as wrong or dangerous; an investigation whose ostensible purpose is to uncover unlawful or unethical conduct but whose actual purpose is to persecute, harass, or suppress the person, group, or entity investigated because of differences in politics, ideology, viewpoints, etc.); see also, Witch hunt, RANDOM-HOUSE WEBSTER'S COLLEGE DICTIONARY (2nd ed.
+1997) (an intensive, often highly publicized effort to discover and expose those who are disloyal, subversive, etc., as in a government or political party, usu. on the basis of slight or doubtful evidence); see also e.g., witch-hunt, WIKIPEDIA, https://en.wikipedia.org/wiki/Witch-hunt (last visited on 21 January 2019) ("In current language, "witch hunt" metaphorically means an investigation usually conducted with much publicity, supposedly to uncover subversive activity, disloyalty and so on, but really to weaken political opposition.") (citation omitted).